What qualifications do I need to apply to the Post-Baccalaureate (PB-PMHPP) Program?

 - Be a US citizen or permanent resident of the United States

 Special consideration will be given to students who have not taken the professional school admission test (eg, MCAT, DAT, OAT, or GRE); however, if an applicant has taken one of those the examinations before applying to the PB-PMHPP, he/she must share those results with the PMHPP and should not retake the examination until the PB-PMHP program is completed.

 How Do I apply?

 - Complete applications received before April 1st will be given priority for review and consideration; all supplemental materials must be received for an application to be considered "complete".

 - If you are interested in the combined PMHPP Certificate-Masters option, you must gain acceptance into the PB-PMHPP BEFORE the application materials will be considered for the desired masters degree program

 - A Certificate-Masters applicant should NOT apply for his/her intended masters degree program through the University on-line graduate application unless instructed to do so from the PMHPP.
 The PMHPP will forward all supplemental application materials to your chosen program once acceptance into the PB-PMHPP is determined.
 An applicant applying to one of the masters programs is subject to that specific program's standards, deadlines, and space availability; admission to a masters program is not guaranteed even if a student is accepted into the PB-PMHPP.

 The PB-PMHPP will not review an application that is not "complete".
-The on-line application AND all supportive documents must be received by the deadline.
+The on-line application AND all supportive documents must be received by June 1st.
+We cannot guarantee course availability after this date.

 Incomplete applications, application materials that are not received according to the manner described in the instructions, or received after the deadline will NOT be reviewed and will be automatically rejected by the program.
 It is the applicant's responsibility to be aware of all deadlines, and follow all submission requirements.

 Graduate Student Retention Standards